 - Number 9 - Sampson Lot

-- Number 13- Broad Street East Lot - look for green and white signs
+- Number 13- Broad Street East Lot - currently unavailable

 Payment Options - Dollar Coins, Credit Cards, Prepaid Parking, or Parkmobile

 Please note that the payment machines only accept exact change; no change is given.
 The machines will ask you if you would like a receipt.
 If you do, keep the receipt for your records.
 If you are experiencing an issue with the payment machines or making a Parkmobile payment, contact Parking Services at 908-522-5100 or email Parking Services and let us know where you are parked, your license plate and the issue you are having, please include a contact number.